- Do I need a licence to place a crane or other machinery on the public highway?

-Before we can issue a licence the Local Highways Officer and Streetworks Coordinator must assess your application and if necessary inspect the proposed site.
-The licence can only be granted if your application is supported by a suitable scale plan showing the area of the footway and/or carriageway to be occupied and detailing your proposed system of traffic and/or pedestrian management.
+Your application must include a suitable scale plan showing the area of the road and/or pavement which you plan to occupy, and details of your proposed system of traffic and/or pedestrian management.
 This plan must be drafted by a NRSWA (New Roads and Street Works Act, Chapter 8) accredited contractor or company.

-The traffic and/or pedestrian management plan should detail the following where necessary:
+The traffic and/or pedestrian management plan should detail the following:

 - Size of works area, working space and safety zone in the area to be marked off with cones